benhowdle89/js-idioms/_posts/2014-10-28-pagination-with-lodash.markdown

 So now, all we need to do is to pass in our array of data and a page number, and we'll receive in return a fully populate pagination object.

 Lo-Dash played a key part in this as it provided the `_.rest()` method, which allows you to provide an array and an offset.
-Which basically means it will chop off or skip the `offset` number of items from the array and only return the rest of the items.
+Which basically means it will chop off or skip the `offset` number of items from the front of the array and only return the rest of the items.
 We can then use the standard JavaScript `slice()` array method to limit the results returned to our pre-configured number of items to return.

 ## Notes